Eventyret/DevHangout/README.md

 ### Your Profile

--   Make yourself stand out, your own avatar, all your skills and github repo!
+-   Make yourself stand out, your own avatar, all your skills and GitHub repo!

 ### The Fake data

-Createing fake data was not easy, with the help of faker.js and json-serve I created a custom skills.js file You can use this and just change the amount of users you would like to generate.
+Creating fake data was not easy, with the help of faker.js and json-serve I created a custom skills.js file You can use this and just change the number of users you would like to generate.
 The file is located in the root under `skills.js`

 Simple said, it will run the other functions X amount of times, and populate the same data as a user would have.
-They will have a fake username, email github, social media so on and so on.
+They will have a fake username, email GitHub, social media so on and so on.
-Thought the fake avatars are used with [RoboHash](https://robohash.org/) we are passing it the email we generated and some random numbers to get totaly random icons for that user.
+Thought the fake avatars are used with [RoboHash](https://robohash.org/) we are passing it the email we generated and some random numbers to get totally random icons for that user.

 ## Features Left to Implement

 -   Auto sign in
-    Currently a user will need to register then gets taken to the login screen, this should be a better flow where we post the same data to the login once we get a response.
+    Currently, a user will need to register then gets taken to the login screen, this should be a better flow where we post the same data to the login once we get a response.

 -   Portfolio
-    User will have a the abilities to add portfolio, this will be the same asadding education and experience, except it should be shown on their public profile as a gallery.
+    A user will have the abilities to add a portfolio, this will be the same as adding education and experience, except it should be shown on their public profile as a gallery.

 -   Contact User
-    Implementing a way to have a internal message system is in the works.
+    Implementing a way to have an internal message system is in the works.
 This should make it easier to connect with other members!

 -   Filters & Search
-    For now a user can only pick a user from the list or by knowing their ID and username.
-I been working on adding a search filter and ability to filter down by skills etc.
+    For now, a user can only pick a user from the list or by knowing their ID and username.
+I have been working on adding a search filter and the ability to filter down by skills etc.

 - Edit / Delete skill on mobile
-	As this has been moved to it's own component I have not implemented so a user can edit or delete their skills on mobile.
+    As this has been moved to its own component I have not implemented so a user can edit or delete their skills on mobile.

 ## Technologies Used